Skip to main content

 4 Reasons to Consider a Remortgage to Clear Debt

 By remortgaging your property you can release equity, which can then be used to clear your debts.
-These are some of the key benefits of remortgaging to clear debts.
+Below are some of the key reasons homeowners choose this route.

 Man stacking coins on top of each other on table

-Unsecured debts including credit cards, overdrafts, personal loans, and utility bill debts can all be cleared by remortgaging your home.
-The interest rates on unsecured debts tend to be higher than secured debts because they are not guaranteed by an asset, like your home.
-So, if you remortgage your home and use the money to pay off those debts, you could save a lot of money on interest.
+Unsecured debts, including credit cards, overdrafts, personal loans and utility bill arrears, can all be cleared by remortgaging your home.
+Interest rates on unsecured borrowing tend to be considerably higher than mortgage rates because they are not secured against an asset.
+So, if you remortgage your home and use the funds to settle those debts, you could save a significant amount on interest over the long term.

 2. You can remortgage for a better rate